emsiqh/food-delivery-app/README.md

 # Food delivery app
 ## 1. Description
 - A full stack food delivery application using Reactjs, Firebase, Framer motion, Tailwind css.
-This projects allows to the user to add new items and to maintain all the things over the firestore cloud database.
-Login with google auth.
+This projects allows user (admin role) to add new items and to maintain all the things over the firestore cloud database, sessionStorage.
+Register, login with email/password, google.
 ## 2. Installation and usage
 On your cmd:
 1. Git clone https://github.com/emsiqh/food-delivery-app